 - Provide better training and education for small business on invoicing and payment issues, so they get their processes and procedures up to standard.

-- Allow all invoices to be reassigned to allow for the use of invoice finance while preventing companies offering fast payment terms to suppliers which are in effect bank loans that may need repaying as in the Carillion case.
+- Allow all invoices to be reassigned to allow for the use of invoice finance while preventing companies from offering fast payment terms to suppliers which are in effect bank loans that may need repaying as in the Carillion case.

 - Remove retainers from the construction industry or at least ensure they are paid in full.